 Culture Alone Won't Fix This

 The instinct is to solve this culturally.
 Write better docs.
-Have more design reviews.
+Hold more design reviews.
 Encourage teams to think before they build.
-Karri gestures in this direction—keep "consideration" alive as a value.
+Karri gestures this way—keep "consideration" alive as a value.

 I agree with the value.
 I'm skeptical of the mechanism.